Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues

 \section{Introduction}

-Picture a situated interactive agent such as a social robot conversing with a group of people.
-How can agents act in such a setting?
-We sustain conversations spatially and temporally through explicit behavioral cues\textemdash examples include locations of partners, their orientation, gestures, gaze, and floor control actions \cite{kendonConductingInteractionPatterns1990, vinciarelli_social_2009, bohusModelsMultipartyEngagement2009}.
-Evidence suggests that we employ an anticipation of these and other cues to navigate daily social interactions \cite{kendonConductingInteractionPatterns1990, ishiiPredictionNextUtteranceTiming2017, keitel2015use, garrod2015use, rochet2014take, Wlodarczak2016RespiratoryTC}.
+Picture a conversing group of people in a free-standing social setting.
+To conduct such exchanges, we transfer high-order social signals across space and time through explicit low-level behavior cues\textemdash examples include our pose, gestures, gaze, and floor control actions \cite{kendonConductingInteractionPatterns1990, vinciarelli_social_2009, bohusModelsMultipartyEngagement2009}.
+Evidence suggests that we employ anticipation of these and other cues to navigate daily social interactions \cite{kendonConductingInteractionPatterns1990, ishiiPredictionNextUtteranceTiming2017, keitel2015use, garrod2015use, rochet2014take, Wlodarczak2016RespiratoryTC}.